jlowellwofford/sc25-flux-eks/README.md

 If you encounter issues during the workshop:

 1. Check the troubleshooting sections in each module
-2. Ask questions in the workshop chat or raise your hand
+2. Ask questions in the workshop chat or raise your hand (remember to ask questions on mic for livestream)
 3. Consult the workshop instructors

 ## 📄 Additional Resources